 No overtime approved policy: Some employers have a policy for no overtime pay without prior approval.

 However, if employees are allowed to work overtime, they are still owed

 that time even with such policies in place.

 Florida law requires employers to pay minimum wages.
 In addition to the

 unpaid minimum wages or overtime compensation, an employee can seek double

-damages, and is entitled to recover attorneys’ fees and costs if
+damages.
+They are also entitled to recover attorneys’ fees and costs

-unless we collect payment from the employer.
+charged unless we collect payment.
 Additionally, we will represent employers

-in wage and hour litigation and help employers to prevent wage
+in wage and hour litigation and help employers to prevent wage and hour

 If you have any questions about overtime or wages,